 - Diversion Miles: Driver is redirected to a new location upon arrival to the original shipping destination (specific to full truckload only).

-- Additional Stops: Shipment requires multiple stops a two or more destinations (specific to full truckload only).
+- Stop-off Charge: Shipment requires multiple stops a two or more destinations (specific to full truckload only).

 - Storage: Carrier is required to store a shipment for the shipper.